Kong/kongponents/docs/components/slideout.md

 # Slideout

-KSlideout is a slide-out container with optional backdrop overlay that opens on top of main content area.
+KSlideout is a slide-out overlay container with optional backdrop that displays over the page content.

 <KComponent
   v-slot="{ data }"